afreenabegum/afreenabegum/README.md

 ### About me🙋‍♀️
 - 👀 I am Afreena,  belongs to the department of                                         Information Technology.
 - 🏫 Pursuing Engineering at CMR Engineering College (will be graduating in              2023).
-- 💻 I’m currently learning web-development and improving my code in Data                Structures and Algorithms.
+- 💻 I’m currently learning Android-development and improving my code in Data                Structures and Algorithms.
-- 💬 Lets learn about web dev, open source and Data Structures and Algorithms.
+- 💬 Lets learn about Android dev, open source and Data Structures and Algorithms.
 - 😄 Pronouns: she/her